apprentice-code/resources/mentor-handbook.md

 At the end of each week, we'll send you an email with a link to your reporting dashboard.
 There, you'll see a form asking if you met with your student that week.
 If you were unable to meet with your student, please leave a comment with a reason why.

 #### Assignment Report
 Once your student has completed their weekly assignment and submitted it to Github, we'll notify you via email with a link to your reporting dashboard.
-There, you'll see a link to their assignment in Github, a grading scale from 1-10, and an additional comment section.
+There, you'll see a link to their assignment in Github, a grading scale from 1-10, and an additional comment section to provide encouragement or advice to the student when they receive their report.

 #### Grading
-Grade your student's assignment on the following factors:
+Ultimately, the school determines the student's final grade based on the reports provided to them by Code Apprentice.
+For each assignment, provide your suggested 1-10 grade using the following factors:

 - Timely completion of the assignment
 - Level of engagement _(Did your student ask questions if they got stuck?
 Did they put in the necessary effort?)_